 And because Jesus hung out with outsiders, sinners, and those in need of hope and healing, God calls us to do

 the same.
 We want to help people with real needs while offering a relationship with Christ to those in our homes,

 schools and workplaces, neighborhoods, and even around the world.

 Our faith affirmations include the central teachings of the historical Christian church including one God as three persons:

 Father; Jesus Christ his Son, fully God and fully human; the Holy Spirit.
 When new members join our church, we ask two questions about belief: "Do you confess Jesus Christ as your Savior and promise to follow him as Lord?" and

 "Do you accept the Holy Scriptures, the Old and New Testaments, as the word of God and the only perfect rule for faith,

 doctrine, and conduct?"
 We then ask if they intend to live as faithful followers of Christ and commit to our life together.

-more widely ranging issues.
+us on more widely ranging issues.

 The Evangelical Covenant Church seeks to form and nurture communities that are deeply committed to